-- The driver's experience, training and attitude. - The driver's physical, mental and emotional health, including fatigue and the effect of prescription and nonprescription (over the counter) medicines. - The driver's insight, self-regulation of health and driving, and prudence - The road system, for example, signs, other road users, traffic characteristics and road layout. - Legal requirements, for example, speed limits and blood alcohol concentration. - The natural environment, for example, night, extremes of weather and glare. - Vehicle and equipment characteristics, for example type of vehicle, braking performance, maintenence and driver assistance modalities in the driver's vehicle - Personal requirements, trip purpose, destination, appointments, time pressures etc. - Passengers and their potential to distract the driver. - If the Group 2 driver is employed by a company, it may be helpful for the assessing doctor to ask the driver for a copy of the specifics of driving task and its nature and extent as identified and evaluated under his/her employer's risk assessment process.
+- The driver's experience, training and attitude. - The driver's physical, mental and emotional health, including fatigue and the effect of prescription and non-prescription (over the counter) medicines. - The driver's insight, self-regulation of health and driving, and prudence. - The road system, for example, signs, other road users, traffic characteristics and road layout. - Legal requirements, for example, speed limits and blood alcohol concentration. - The natural environment, for example, night, extremes of weather and glare. - Vehicle and equipment characteristics, for example type of vehicle, braking performance, maintenence and driver assistance modalities in the driver's vehicle. - Personal requirements, trip purpose, destination, appointments, time pressures etc. - Passengers and their potential to distract the driver. - In-car technology/devices and their potential to distract the driver. - If the Group 2 driver is employed by a company, it may be helpful for the assessing doctor to ask the driver for a copy of the specifics of driving task and its nature and extent as identified and evaluated under his/her employer's risk assessment process.